 Learn what companies are doing to improve diversity and inclusion in the workplace.

-Employers are starting to recognize that creating a diverse and inclusive workplace is not only the morally right thing to do, but also great for business.
+Employers are starting to recognize that creating a diverse and inclusive workplace is more than the morally right thing to do; it’s also great for business.
 For example, diverse and inclusive workplaces attract and retain top talent.
 In the era of globalization and technology, the best candidate may be located across the world.
 If you restrict your hiring criteria to make your company more accessible to one specific gender, race, nationality or other category, you significantly reduce your ability to find qualified candidates.

 It’s all too easy to hitch on to the diversity bandwagon and send out a corporate statement about how your company supports employees from diverse backgrounds — but that is not enough.
 Some organizations are making real changes to improve diversity and inclusion initiatives in the workplace.